 AUTOMATIC MONTHLY UTILITY PAYMENTS - The City of Yellowknife offers automatic payment of your utility bill.
 You continue to receive your utility bill and payment is debited from your bank account or credit card on the due date.
-To enroll in this service, please complete the Pre-authorized Payment Form by visiting the City's website at www.yellowknife.ca or calling 920-5600.
+To enroll in this service, please complete the Pre-authorized Payment Form by visiting the City's website at www.yellowknife.ca, emailing taxation@yellowknife.ca or calling 867-920-5600.